andehbrown/JSP/README.md

 - Run main.py
 - If the selected parameters have been used before the JSP text chunks and vectors will be loaded from storage; selecting previously unused parameters will initiate chunking and vector embedding for PDF and ODT files in the documents/.
 - At the prompt:
-  - Type 'e' and hit return to begin evaluation using the parameters in config.yml against the questions in eval/questions.csv
+  - Type 'e' and hit return to begin evaluation using the parameters in config.yml against the questions in eval/questions.csv.
+Evaluation results will be saved in eval/ to .csv and .pkl files named according to the parameters used.
   - Hit return to begin interactive mode where you can ask questions based on the PDF and ODT files in the sub-folder documents.